jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-To make it work we need to update `App.js` with changes mentioned in previous section: initializing `ApolloCLient` and wrapping components with `ApolloProvider`:
+To make it work we need to update `App.js` with changes mentioned in the previous section: initializing `ApolloCLient` and wrapping components with `ApolloProvider`:

 {% highlight react %}
 import { ApolloClient, InMemoryCache, ApolloProvider } from '@apollo/client';